Chogster/portfolio/README.md

 In order for the contact form to work, you need to set up a form provider and use call the respective action URL for it to work.
 Check out gatsby building a form  [documentation](https://www.gatsbyjs.com/docs/building-a-contact-form) for more information on how to achieve this.

 Note: There is a placeholder function for the contact form.
 Remove the `onSubmit` method from the `form` tag and add your action with your provider URL.

+## Text, projects, content in general

+All of the text is taken directly from `translations.json`, so this file serves as the main source of content.
+In order to change the text, this file must be edited, this includes "projects" as well.

 ## Netlify redirect setup